-The stock indexes cannot actually be traded directly, and are available for information only (as a way to track the performance of a group of stocks).
-Market data is available for the stock indexes, and they can be charted like any other market, but there is no way to make either a long or short trade on the actual stock indexes.
-But other financial products, like futures and options contracts, can be used to trade the movements of stock indexes.
+However, stock indexes cannot be traded directly.
+Instead, they exist for informational purposes only—as a way to track the performance of a group of stocks.
+Market data is available for the stock indexes, and they can be charted like any other stock, but there is no way to make either a long or short trade on the actual stock indexes themselves.
+That's where other financial products come in, like futures and options contracts, which can be used to trade the movements of stock indexes.

 A stock index is a sampling or collection of stocks that gives an overview of how a specific part of the stock market is performing.
-For example, a technology stock index will contain several or all technology stocks.
-The index then moves with the overall performance of the stocks that it holds within it.
-This index can then be quickly used to monitor how technology stocks are performing currently and over time.
+For example, a technology stock index will track technology stocks.
+The index moves with the overall performance of the stocks that it holds within it.
+This index can then be used by investors who want to quickly gauge the performance of technology stocks, either at that moment or over time.

 Futures and Options Markets

-Whenever we hear a trader mention that they are long on the NASDAQ 100, or short on the S&P 500, they are not actually long or short on the NASDAQ 100 or S&P 500 indexes.
-They are actually long or short on a futures or options market, such as the NQ futures market or the SPXW options market.
+Whenever we hear a trader mention that they are long on the NASDAQ 100, or short on the S&P 500, they aren't technically long or short on the NASDAQ 100 or S&P 500 indexes.
+They are long or short on a futures or options market, such as the NQ futures market or the SPXW options market.

-Futures and options that are based upon a stock index are known as derivatives markets, because they are derived from the underlying stock index (underlying because the futures or options contract's value is based on the movements of the index it is based on).
+Futures and options that are based upon a stock index are known as derivatives markets because they are derived from the underlying stock index.
+The futures or options contract's value is based on the movements of the index it tracks.
 There are futures and options markets available for all of the popular stock indexes.
-Stock index futures and options are some of the most popular markets for short term and longer term traders alike.
+Stock index futures and options are some of the most popular markets for short term and long term traders alike.

 There are some advantages to charting the stock indexes instead of the futures or options markets.
-For example, the stock indexes are continuous markets (they do not expire like futures and options contracts do), so traders do not need to update their charting software to a new contract every three months (or monthly depending upon the market in question).
-Also, the options markets are difficult to chart because they consist of many equally active contracts (with different prices), so charting the stock indexes instead allows a trader to analyze multiple options contracts using a single chart.
+For example, the stock indexes are continuous markets, they do not expire as futures and options contracts do.
+That means traders do not need to update their charting software to a new contract every three months (or monthly, depending upon the market in question).
+The options markets are also difficult to chart because they consist of many equally active contracts (with different prices).
+Charting the stock indexes, instead, allows a trader to analyze multiple options contracts using a single chart.